opentensor/bittensor/contrib/CODE_REVIEW_DOCS.md

 of consensus-critical code.

-Where a patch set proposes to change the Bittensor consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Bittensor consensus, it must have been discussed extensively on the discord server and other channels, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.